fallen-icarus/cardano-swaps/README.md

 4) If "Yes", this is the corresponding output.

 It then compares the value of that output to the input to determine the swap's asset flux.
-Since the validator first checks for the trading pair beacon, each execution is dedicated for a specific trading pair.
+Since the validator first checks for the trading pair beacon, each execution is dedicated to a specific trading pair.
 Any other outputs are ignored in this specific execution.
 This logic works because a script is executed once for every UTxO spent from the address.
 If input 1 is for beacon XYZ and input 2 is for beacon ABC, the first execution can be dedicated to beacon XYZ and the second